Kegbird/Fruit_Classifier/README.md

 # Fruit_Classifier
-This repository contains a colab sheet with the code to train and evaluate a CNN to recognize fruit by type and variety.
+This repository contains a colab project developed for the course MSA @ Unimi; the code provided allows to train and evaluate a custom CCN on the dataset [Fruis-360](https://www.kaggle.com/moltean/fruits).
+Two different network are built to solve 2 classification problems:

+-Fruit type classification
+-Fruit variety classification

+#Performances

+The classification is very high on both experiments:

+Fruit type classification:

+Train accuracy = 100.0 %
+Test accuracy = 98.80 %

+Fruit variety classification:

+Train accuracy = 99.99 %
+Test accuracy = 97.59 %

+All details about the experiments conducted are in Report.pdf

+#Usage

-To use this you need to download the .kaggle file of your kaggle account, upload it on the colab file system and then run all blocks; the .kaggle is needed to download images from the dataset Fruit-360.
+To use this colab, you have to download the .kaggle file from Kaggle (in the API section) and upload it on the colab file system, then run all blocks; the code provided will download automatically the dataset from Kaggle.

-All the experiments conducted are explained in Report.pdf.